gdha/www.it3.be/_posts/2019-09-11-git-reverting-commits.md

         Use mountpoint instead of mount|grep

-Well, after some time we realized that we should got back to the commeit "a252ca20b5dc9f34f6c8fffb61e055141ca37669" and forget all the more recent commits.
+Well, after some time we realized that we should got back to the commit "a252ca20b5dc9f34f6c8fffb61e055141ca37669" and forget all the more recent commits.

 This is how it done quickly and rather easy: